jackwasey/icd/README.md

       - several standard mappings of ICD codes to comorbidities are included (Quan, Deyo, Elixhauser, AHRQ, PCCC)
-      - *very fast* assignment of ICD codes to comorbidities (using novel matrix multiplication algorithm and C++ internally)
+      - *very fast* assignment of ICD codes to comorbidities (using novel matrix multiplication algorithm and C++ internally – see ‘efficiency’ vignette for details)
-  - use your existing data format, minimizing requirements for pre-processing
+  - use your existing wide or long data format, icd can guess which columns are ICD-9 or ICD-10 codes.
-  - summarize groups of ICD codes in natural language
+  - explain and summarize groups of ICD codes in natural language, using ICD editions from the WHO, USA, France and Belgium.
+Many different annual editions of these data are available, all via the ‘icd.data’ companion package.
   - Charlson and Van Walraven score calculations
   - Hierarchical Condition Codes (HCC) from CMS
-  - Clinical Classifcations Software (CCS) comorbidities from AHRQ
+  - Clinical Classifications Software (CCS) comorbidities from AHRQ
   - Pediatric Complex Chronic Condition comorbidities
   - AHRQ ICD-10 procedure code classification
-  - annual revisions of ICD-9-CM and ICD-10-CM
   - correct conversion between different representations of ICD codes, with and without a decimal points, leading and trailing characters (this is not trivial for ICD-9-CM).
 ICD-9 to ICD-10 cross-walk is not yet implemented
   - comprehensive test suite to increase confidence in accurate processing of ICD codes
-  - all internal ICD and comorbidity data is extracted directly from public data or code, allowing end-to-end reproducibility
-  - used, tested and benchmarked against other comorbidity calculators on hardware from laptops to big servers

 ## Examples